michaelpj/termsandtruthconditions/_posts/2017-11-24-towards-effective-entrepreneurship.md

 Surprisingly, the most common advice we gave after this point was "try working or studying in an important area for a few years, then reconsider entrepreneurship".
-This is particularly important for tech specialists, since you want to either develop some domain edge in an important area, or find a cofounder there.
+This is particularly important for people with a technology edge, since you want to either develop some domain edge in an important area, or find a cofounder there.
 This advice wasn't generally terribly well-received - people who've got to the point of thinking of themselves as potential entrepreneurs usually want to do